tommasobenedetti/ChatApp/README.md

 - Location data must be sent via the chat in a map view.
 - The chat interface and functionality must be created using the Gifted Chat library.
 - The app’s codebase must contain comments.

+# Run the App

+To launch the local server, run expo start or npm start in your terminal. <br>
+Expo will start the app and development tools will be available in a browser window.
+Scan the QR code provided in the terminal with the Expo Go app to launch the project on your physical device. <br>
+Alternatively, you can open the project on an emulator/simulator (with Android Studio / Xcode) using the development tools in the browser.